stinkyElias/TDT4173-ML/README.md

 # TDT4173-ML
 Repository for the course TDT4173 Machine Learning at NTNU autumn 2023

-# Main project assignment task:
+# Main project assignment task

 Build a model that can predict solar energy production for every hour of the next day.
 Problem type is time-series forecasting and regression problem.